Information and resources for carers of adults with mental health problems.

 The term carer is used here to describe someone who provides, or intends to provide, practical and emotional support to someone with a mental health problem.

 You may or may not live with the person you care for.
 They may be your spouse, partner, a relative, friend or neighbour, but you now find yourself in a position of needing to support someone.

 A carers’ assessment must consider whether the carer works, undertakes any form of education, training, leisure activity or their wish to do any of these.
 It is usually carried out by a mental health worker in the relevant team, as they have the best knowledge of the social support network surrounding the person who is being cared for.
-This may be the care co-ordinator, who maybe a community psychiatric nurse (CPN), a social worker, occupational therapist (OT) or other member of the local Community Mental Health Team (CMHT).
-Where someone receives services from the Complex Care and Dementia Service, the assessment may be carried out by Adult Care, Health and Wellbeing.
+This may be the care co-ordinator, who maybe a community psychiatric nurse, a social worker, occupational therapist or other member of the local community mental health team.
+Where someone receives services from the complex care and dementia service, the assessment may be carried out by adult care, health and wellbeing.
 Either way, the health or social care worker will have experience, knowledge and skills in mental health care.

-For further advice and more information about a Carer’s Personal Budget, please telephone: 01872 221047.
-For longer-term support, the assessment may identify the need to work with other agencies or organisations, such as Care & Support in Cornwall
+For further advice and more information about a carer’s personal budget, call 01872 221047.
+For longer-term support, the assessment may identify the need to work with other agencies or organisations, such as Care and Support in Cornwall.